hellpig/waffle-generator-and-optimal-solver/README.md

   THEvE      THE*E
 ```

+# wafflePlayer.html

+This is a JavaScript player to play the waffle puzzles you just made!
+See the comments at the top of the file.

 # "solid" waffles

 I define "solid" waffle as those with no "holes".
 See the 3 files whose names start with *solid*.
 These files are nearly the same as the non-solid files.
 They use the words#.json file lists described above, though now word lengths can be even numbers.